22nd Wisconsin Infantry Regiment

 The 22nd Wisconsin Infantry Regiment (nicknamed the "Abolition Regiment") was a volunteer infantry regiment from Wisconsin that served in the Union Army during the American Civil War.
 It was commanded by Colonel William L. Utley, a politician and former Adjutant General of Wisconsin.
 His second-in-command was Lt.
 Colonel Edward Bloodgood, with whom he would eventually feud bitterly.

 Service

-Organized at Racine, Wis., and mustered in September 2, 1862.
+Organized at Racine, Wis., and mustered on September 2, 1862.
 Left State for Cincinnati, Ohio, September 16, thence moved to Covington, Ky., September 22.
 Attached to 2nd Brigade, 1st Division, Army of Kentucky, Dept. of the Ohio, to November, 1862.
 1st Brigade, 3rd Division, Army of Kentucky, to February, 1863.
 Coburn's Brigade, Baird's Division, Army of Kentucky, Dept. of the Cumberland, to June, 1863.
 3rd Brigade, 1st Division, Reserve Corps, Army of the Cumberland, to October, 1863.
 Coburn's Unattached Brigade, Dept. of the Cumberland, to December, 1863.
 Post of Murfreesboro, District of Nashville, Dept. of the Cumberland, to January, 1864.
 2nd Brigade, 1st Division, 11th Army Corps, Army of the Cumberland, to April, 1864.
 2nd Brigade, 3rd Division, 20th Army Corps, Army of the Cumberland, to June, 1865.